ronthedistance/ECS-services-DIPP/README.md

 - terraform validate to syntax check ( depending on which version of terraform you are running, you may get deprecated syntax warnings )
 - terraform init to initialize the aws plugin which is used in this terraform
 - terraform plan to see which resources will be created upon running the file
-- terraform apply then enter "Yes" at the prompt, this will spin up the infrastructure set by you the .tf files
+- terraform apply then enter "Yes" at the prompt, this will spin up the infrastructure set by you via the .tf files